A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Computation With Twists

-These procedures are very similar to those for measuring fermion parity operators, as described in Section~\ref{subsec:Fermion_Parity_Mmt}.
-We begin with the case of a single open string operator, $S$.
-For concreteness, we assume that $S$ terminates on the boundaries of two $T_B$ twists.
+The procedures for measuring string operators use lattice surgery and are very similar to those for measuring fermion parity operators, as described in Section~\ref{subsec:Fermion_Parity_Mmt}.
+We begin with the case of a single fermionic string operator, $S_1$.
+For concreteness, we assume that $S_1$ terminates on the boundaries of two (fermionic) $T_\mathsf{B}$ twists.
 As in Section~\ref{subsec:Bilinear_Mmt}, we move these two twists to a (green- or red-colored) boundary of the lattice, and introduce an ancilla patch of code nearby to this boundary, hosting two logical MZMs $\tilde{\Upsilon}_a$ and $\tilde{\Upsilon}_b$ (hosted on blue boundaries).
-The resulting setup is shown in Figure~\ref{subfig:ZB_ZF_lattice_surg_a}.
+Alternatively, a hole can be created in the lattice and the ancilla patch prepared in this hole, as described in previous sections.
+An example of the resulting setup is shown in Figure~\ref{subfig:ZB_ZF_lattice_surg_a}.
 The ancilla patch is initialized in the $+1$ eigenstate of $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b$ (cf. Section~\ref{subsec:Bilinear_Mmt}), which is a blue string operator.
-(The red string operator akin to that in Fig.~\ref{subfig:Fermionic_logical_ops} would now connect the red boundaries and hence can be shrunk: it is a stabilizer element.)
+(The red string operator part of $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b$, akin to that in Figure~\ref{subfig:Fermionic_logical_ops}, would now connect the red boundaries and hence can be shrunk: it is a stabilizer element.)